erusseil/PISN-classification/README.md

 What if we want to predict the type of object that we are looking at only using it's light curve ?
 For this we need to train a machine learning algorithm with a lot of data.
 Fortunately a simulation of the data that LSST could produce in 3 years exists : it is called PLAsTiCC.

 It was original created for a Kaggle challenge in 2018.
-More here details here : https://www.kaggle.com/c/PLAsTiCC-2018/overview
+More here details [here](https://www.kaggle.com/c/PLAsTiCC-2018/overview).

-The training sample was composed of about 30 000 objects and the testing sample was composed of about 3 500 000 objects.
-The difficulty comes from this huge difference of size between the samples.
+The training sample was composed of 7,846 objects considered to be spectroscopically confirmed and the testing sample was composed of about 3,492,888 objects, corresponding to a photometric-only sample.
+The difficulty comes from the statistical differences between these two data sets.
+Training and test samples are not representative of each other, thus breaking the initial assumptions from supervised machine learning.

+Moreover, the data is not only statistically different, training and test samples also hold different number of classes (or populations).
-Since we expect LSST to discover theoretical objects that we've never observed before, some were added in the testing sample (only !).
-Algorithms were expected to classify correctly objects that were in both samples and to classify as 'unknown' objects that were only in the testing sample.
-In reality unseen objects were not classify as "unknown", and those exotic objects could slip between our hands if we are not capable of classifying them !
+Since LSST will be more sensitive than any other telescope in history, it is reasonable to expect that it will detect objects that we've never observed before.
+In order to mimic this situation, a few very rare objects were added to the PLAsTiCC testing sample (only !).
+The organizers of PLAsTiCC hoped that participants would use some kind of anomaly detection technique to mark as 'unknown' objects that were only in the testing sample.
+This task did not attract many participants.
+However, this is a very important task and if we fail to identify previously unknown objects, new physics could slip between our hands !

-It is in this context that this github takes place.
+It is in this context that this project takes place.
 We will focus on identifying Pair Instability Supernovae (called PISN) in particular.
+This is a rare type of transient event which  was not present in the PLAsTiCC training sample.
 Now that the testing sample is public, we will use the PISN data to train directly a machine learning model.

 To begin with, you need to have the PLAsTiCC data set.
 It is downladable here : https://zenodo.org/record/2539456#.YED0lP4o9hE